US fish stick and filet supplies threatened by customs dispute - NewsBreak

 “Processors in Massachusetts will exhaust their remaining inventory, halt production, and be forced to lay off workers,” Baker’s letter said.

 The trucks carrying the fish enter the U.S. in Calais, a small Maine city located about 220 miles northeast of Portland.
-The city is dependent on cross-border economic activity, and that has suffered during the coronavirus pandemic, city manager Michael Ellis said.
+The city is dependent on cross-border economic activity, and that has suffered during the coronavirus pandemic, said Michael Ellis, the city manager.

 “We’re all hoping for the border to reopen because it’s a big part of our economy,” Ellis said.